JessLinneaW/Connect4Project/Program/README.md

 # Connect4Project

-The completed game program is contained in the Connect 4 Game.cs file above this ReadMe.md file.
+The completed game program is contained in the Connect 4 Game.cs file directly above this ReadMe.md file, in the main Program file.

 Steps in Gameplay: